ronnn-ddr/union_shop/prompt.md

 1. **Sorting Widget**: Create `lib/widgets/sort_widget.dart` with a DropdownButton for sorting options (name A-Z, price low-high, price high-low).
 Apply sorting to the displayed list.

 2. **Filtering Widget**: Create `lib/widgets/filter_widget.dart` with FilterChips for filtering options.
 On collections page: no filtering (since collections are separate).
-On individual collection pages: filter by size (S, M, L, XL) or price range (under £20, £20-£30, over £40).
+On individual collection pages: filter price range (under £20, £20-£30, over £40).

 3. **Pagination Widget**: Create `lib/widgets/pagination_widget.dart` with Previous/Next buttons and page indicator.
 Paginate every 4 items, updating the GridView to show only the current page's items.